shikokuchuo/mirai/README.md

 ### Daemons: Local Persistent Processes

-Daemons or persistent background processes may be set to receive ‘mirai’ requests.
+Daemons, or persistent background processes, may be set to receive ‘mirai’ requests.

 This is potentially more efficient as new processes no longer need to be created on an *ad hoc* basis.